Elektroarzt/simplebus2-mqtt-bridge/README.md

 The option "Update" in the main menu shows a dialog where a .bin file can be uploaded over the air in case a firmware update is available.
 This is a good option if the bridge is buried in the switch box.
 The existing configuration will be kept.

-Gain and threshold are parameters to tune in to the specific installation circumstances depending on cable lenght and resistance of the signal path.
-A gain of 10 and a threshold of 220 works good from tests in a building with about 20m cable lenght.
+"gain" and "voltage Level" are parameters to tune in to the specific installation circumstances depending on cable lenght and resistance of the signal path.
+A gain of 10 and a voltage level of 220 works good from tests in a building with about 20m cable lenght.

 ### MQTT Data Structure
 **Published Topics**